-John is a gay man from Zimbabwe, who recently moved into one of Micro Rainbow’s safe houses.
+John’s story is about a gay man from Zimbabwe, who recently moved into one of Micro Rainbow’s safe houses.
 He took part in the Creative Dance, Costume and Film project last weekend in Birmingham, with drag artist Twiggy.
 This project is part of the ongoing Body and Movement sessions in the Social Inclusion programme.

 Read about his experience of the Micro Rainbow event, and the meaning behind his creations: